Housing & Financial Counseling

 Managing your personal finances is a fundamental step to budgeting for big purchases like buying your first home, paying-off debt, or saving for the future.
-As a HUD-approved housing counseling agency, Habitat offers:
+As a HUD-approved housing counseling agency, Habitat offers a variety of ways to serve our community.

 Habitat’s housing and financial services are open to anyone of any income range wanting to improve their financial health or reach a milestone such as purchasing their first home.

 Looking to buy a home with Habitat?
 Housing and financial counseling services, workshops, and resources are NOT part of the Habitat homeownership application process.

 One-On-One Counseling services offer free, individualized guidance from a HUD-certified Habitat Housing Counselor.

 No matter your financial or housing goals, our counselors will work with you to understand your current financial status, listen to any financial anxieties, and develop a personalized plan to help you achieve your dreams.
 Our counseling services include: